Order (exchange): Buy-stop order

 A buy-stop order is typically used to limit a loss (or to protect an existing profit) on a short sale.
 A buy-stop price is always above the current market price.
 For example, if an investor sells a stock short — hoping for the stock price to go down so they can return the borrowed shares at a lower price (i.e. covering) — the investor may use a buy-stop order to protect against losses if the price goes too high.
 It can also be used to advantage in a declining market when an investor decides to enter a long position at what he perceives to be prices close to the bottom after a market sell-off.

 Stop-limit order

 A stop-limit order is an order to buy or sell a stock that combines the features of a stop order and a limit order.
 Once the stop price is reached, a stop-limit order becomes a limit order that will be executed at a specified price (or better).
-As with all limit orders, a stop-limit order doesn't get filled if the security's price never reaches the specified limit price.
+As with all limit orders, a stop-limit order does not get filled if the security's price never reaches the specified limit price.